nphorsley59/Noah_Portfolio/README.md

 The third and final stage averages annual population size and growth over the number of simulations defined by the user.
 It then plots mean population size with confidence intervals and calculates an annual trend estimate.

 #### Additional Functionality
 The three stages outlined above describe the most simplistic modeling approach.
-Additional details and feature descriptions can be found in the MatrixModel_AdvFunc.txt file included in this repository.
+Additional details and feature descriptions can be found in the PLC_MatrixModel_AdvFunc.txt file included in this repository.

 ### <div align="center">Results</div>